JFHaataja/react-crud-app/README.md

 ## Important

-If I've applied for a job in your company, you can find the .env file content along with the necessary log-in details in my job application.
+If I've applied for a job in your company, you can find the .env file content along with the necessary login details in my job application.
 And if I haven't and you'd like to try out my application, please send me an e-mail at jon.haataja@gmail.com.

 ## Project Structure